Mercedes-Benz C-Class: Second generation (W203; 2000)

-In 1994, development began on the W203 C-Class.
-Design work commenced in mid-1994, with the final design being approved in December 1995 by the executive board.
-Design patents were filed on 20 April 1998 and 4 March 1999.
-Testing began in 1997, with development concluding in 2000.
-The second generation C-Class was introduced in March 2000 and production began on 18 July 2000.
+The second generation C-Class was introduced in March 2000 and production began in March 1999.
 The sedan debuted with a range of inline-four and V6 petrol engines and inline-four and -five diesels, later W203's received the V6 diesel.
 Most of the engines were carried over from the W202, but the C320 was exclusive, offering 160 kW.
 The diesels now featured common rail direct fuel injection and variable geometry turbochargers.
 A six-speed manual gearbox was optional on some of the range, With exception to the C320 and C32 AMG.
 Notably (post 2005), for the first time, the number designations were no longer equivalent to the engine displacement, more specifically in the Mercedes C200 (1.8-litre), C240 (2.6-litre) and C200 CDI (2.2-litre).

 Third generation (W204; 2007)

 DaimlerChrysler introduced the W204 C-Class on 18 January 2007 and displayed it in the 2007 Geneva Auto Show.
 Sales started on 31 March 2007 in almost all European countries.
 The new family had an extended wheelbase and tracks, a stiffer body/shell and a design inspired by the W221 S-Class with some influences from the C219 CLS-Class.
 The C-Class received a facelift in 2011 for the 2012 model year including new LED taillights, a revised dashboard and instrument cluster layout, and a revised front fascia and headlights.
 The W204 platform continued into 2015 with the C-Class coupe.
 The final farewell of the W204, and also the naturally aspirated V8, was in the Edition 507 model.
 This had increased power, lightweight wheels and the vented hood from the Black Series.